Miodrag Božović: 2015-16

 On 29 May 2015 it was announced that Božović would manage his former club Red Star Belgrade.
 His start as Red Star manager was turbulent.
 Red Star was eliminated by Kairat in the first qualifying round for the Europa League and started off the regular season with a comeback win against OFK Beograd and a draw against Metalac in Gornji Milanovac in the first two rounds of the Serbian Superliga.
 Serbian media and journalist were not on his side and criticized him and his team's play.
 After a draw against Radnički Niš in front of 22.000 fans who started to chant against the club board, Božović offered his resignation.
 Fans were explicit in their desire that board members must leave the club right away, not him, and gave clear support to Božović.
 Several board members including the vice president and the general director left the club and Božović started a "little war" with the media.
 After the series of bad performances, Red Star dominated throughout the match and won after a comeback against Čukarički, considered the best match of the season.

 Following these incidents, Božović masterminded Red Star to 24 straight wins in the regular season, a new club record, and dominated the Serbian Superliga with 32 points ahead of their rivals.
 With Božović at the helm Red Star made the best start in club history.
 Božović lead Red Star to the 27th club league title in history, and the first in his career.
 Božović stated that he is very happy like never before in his life.

 2016-17

 After clear and unambiguous support from Red Star fans, who were chanted his name and ask to stay, Grof Božović signed new two-year contract with Red Star to lead the club to the Champions League.
 Božović said that chants from the fans and whole stands of Marakana are the biggest thing which happened to him in his life, after birth of his sons.
-He record his first European victory, which is also Red Star first in three years and five matches in a row, against Valletta FC in first match of second qualifying round for the Champions League in Valletta.
+He record his first European victory, which is also Red Star first in three years and five matches in a row, against Valletta in first match of second qualifying round for the Champions League in Valletta.